apache/accumulo-website/_posts/blog/2021-04-21-jshell-accumulo-feature.md

 ---
 Title: JShell Accumulo Feature
-Author: R. Dane Magbuhos
-Reviewers: Christopher Tubbs, Keith Turner

 ---

 ## Overview
-First introduced in Java 9+, [JShell][JShell Doc] is an interactive Read-Evaluate-Print-Loop (REPL) Java tool that assess user's inputed declarations, statements, and expressions and outputs the results.
+First introduced in Java 9, [JShell][jshell-doc] is an interactive Read-Evaluate-Print-Loop (REPL) Java tool that interprets user's input and outputs the results.
 This tool provides a convenient way to test out and execute quick tasks with Accumulo in the terminal.
+This feature is apart of the upcoming Accumulo 2.1 release.
+If you're a developer and want to get involved in testing, [contact us][contact] or review our [contributing guide][guide]

 ## Major Features
-* During Accumulo build, produces a default JShell script called `jshell-init.jsh` containing up-to-date [Accumulo Java APIs][public APIs] and [AccumuloClient][client] build implementation

-* Startup JShell with default or custom JShell script

-* Both JShell start up options automatically import all relevant Java APIs
+* Default JShell script provides initial imports for interacting with Accumulo's API and provided in Accumulo's binary distribution tarball

+* On startup, JShell Accumulo  will automatically import the `CLASSPATH`, load in a configured environment from user's `conf/accumulo-env.sh`, and invoke `conf/jshell-init.jsh` to allow rapid Accumulo task executions

+* JShell Accumulo can startup using default/custom JShell script and users can append any JShell command-line [options][jshell-option] to the startup command

 ## Booting Up JShell Accumulo
-After installing and configuring the [latest Accumulo update][accumulo-repo] follow the steps below to startup JShell:

-1) Open up a terminal and navigate to Accumulo's home directory
+1) Open up a terminal and navigate to Accumulo's installation directory

 2) To startup JShell with **default script** use this command: